ASharpPen/Valheim.SpawnThat/src/SpawnThat.Docs/file-configs/1.1.0/mod-specific/mobailib.md

 # World Spawner Options

-Mod-specific configs can be added to each world spawner as `[WorldSpawner.Index.MobAI]`
+Mod-specific configs can be added to each world spawner as `[WorldSpawner.ID.MobAI]`

 Example of a repair boar: